 Dremel PawControl Dog Nail Grinder

-The Dremel PawControl Dog Nail Grinder (found here on Amazon) is a very safe tool to use when you need to trim your dog’s nails.
+The Dremel PawControl Dog Nail Grinder (found here on Amazon) (paid link) is a very safe tool to use when you need to trim your dog’s nails.
 Part of its charm is its 45-degree nail guide.
 You should be able to do picture-perfect nails every time you use it.

 Plus, the 9 accessories make sure you can trim and smooth out those nails every time.
 This device is lightweight, portable, and can be recharged through a USB charger.
 You also get a variable speed control option that lets you go as slow or as fast as you want.